Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 - Physical stamina to meet the demands of the role

-Where Do Ambulatory Care Nurses Practice?
+Where Do Ambulatory Care Nurses work?

-Ambulatory care nursing can be found in various healthcare settings except for inpatient care.
+Ambulatory care nursing can be found in various healthcare settings for nurses except for inpatient care.
 In 2017, about 9.4% of nurses worked in ambulatory settings, making it the second most popular employment setting for registered nurses.

-1. Health Systems
+Health Systems

-Ambulatory care nurses support medical testing, assist with outpatient procedures, and educate patients on caring for minor injuries or illnesses.
+- Ambulatory care nurses support medical testing, assist with outpatient procedures, and educate patients on caring for minor injuries or illnesses.

-2. Physician Offices
+Physician Offices

-They communicate with patients regarding their condition, perform patient intake, and coordinate with other healthcare professionals.
+- They communicate with patients regarding their condition, perform patient intake, and coordinate with other healthcare professionals.

-3. Ambulatory Care Centers
+Ambulatory Care Centers

-In these centers, ambulatory care nurses help treat acute and chronic conditions, administer intravenous medication, and monitor patients during and after treatment.
+- In these centers, ambulatory care nurses help treat acute and chronic conditions, administer intravenous medication, and monitor patients during and after treatment.
 They ensure patients are safe to return home after same-day procedures.

 Advantages and Disadvantages of Pursuing Ambulatory Care Nursing